-The Company had four series of debentures, two of which were issued by iA Insurance, on its balance sheet at December 31, 2021, with a total book value of \$1,446 million.
-These four series, which are detailed in the table later in this section, were classified as financial liabilities at amortized cost.
+The Company had two series of debentures on its balance sheet at December 31, 2021, with a total book value of \$649 million.
+These two series, which are detailed in the table later in this section, were classified as financial liabilities at amortized cost.
 The debentures represent direct unsecured obligations of the Company that are subordinate to those of the Company's policyholders and other creditors.
-In 2021, the financing expense, made up of interest and the amortization of issuance costs, amounted to \$41.6 million, the same as in 2020.
+In 2021, the financing expense, made up of interest and the amortization of issuance costs, amounted to \$20 million, similar to in 2020.